 (Look closely at that map on page 14!)

 (Somebody really ought to modernize this site!)

 Why not take West Virginia on a path to long-term success?
-West Virginia will be here long after you and I are dead, but so will the environmental damage inflicted by the fossil fuel industry.
-I will again emphasize the opportunity you are missing by not switching your allegiance fully to nuclear, particularly next-generation nuclear.
-That latter industry will still make plentiful use of the coal mining industry, but with a much larger return on investment than can be gained from the fossil fuel industry.
-If money is what you listen to, DO THE MATH!
+West Virginia will be here long after we are dead, but so will the damage inflicted by an ongoing reliance upon the fossil fuel industry.
+The nuclear power industry can still make plentiful use of coal and mining skills, but with a much larger return on investment than the coal-fired power industry.